aaronbloomfield/ics/hws/hw-rsa.md

 encryption and decryption, signing and signature checking, and cracking of RSA messages.

-The intent is to implement this in Java, since the JDK provides the functionality to handle the necessary math.
+The intent is to implement this in either Java (since the JDK provides the functionality to handle the necessary math) or Python (similar).
+The installed versions are Java 1.11 and Python 3.10.
 You must speak to me first if you want to use another language!

-As Java is meant to be cross-platform, there is no specific reference platform for this assignment.
-We will be using Java 1.8 to compile, run, and test your program.

 You will want to see the [homeworks policies page](../uva/hw-policies.html) ([md](../uva/hw-policies.md)) for formatting and other details.
 The due dates are listed on the [UVa course page](../uva/index.html) ([md](../uva/index.md)).